-Greeks Films is an Austin-based production company formed in 2000 by co-directors Duane Graves and Justin Meeks.
-To date, the pair have co-produced over a dozen short and feature length films – most having been distributed internationally.
+Greeks Films is an Austin-based production company founded in 2001 by co-directors Duane Graves and Justin Meeks.
+To date, the pair have co-produced over a dozen short and feature length films – most of them distributed internationally.

 Duane Graves was born and raised in San Antonio, Texas.
 After receiving a degree in TV/Film from Texas A&M – Corpus Christi, he directed the critically-acclaimed documentary UP SYNDROME, an intimate portrait of his childhood friend born with Down Syndrome.
 The feature won several awards at festivals across the globe including Slamdance, and is currently available through Amazon Prime.
 Teaming with film school peer Justin Meeks, Graves then co-wrote/directed their debut narrative THE WILD MAN OF THE NAVIDAD, a drive-in style horror feature that premiered at the 2008 Tribeca Film Festival and was later released internationally by IFC Films.
 The pair’s sophomore effort, BUTCHER BOYS, was released domestically by eOne.
 Their dark Western, KILL OR BE KILLED, is now available in the US and UK from RLJE Films.